xLAva/JediAcademyLinux/README.md

 The version was tested on Ubuntu 14.04 and Windows 7.

+Ubuntu: the universe repository has to be activated (Software & Updates)

 Needed libraries on Ubuntu 14.04 32bit:
-sudo apt-get install libhidapi-libusb0 libsdl2-2.0-0 libopenal1
+sudo apt-get install libsdl2-2.0-0 libopenal1

 Needed libraries on Ubuntu 14.04 64bit:
-sudo apt-get install libhidapi-libusb0:i386 libsdl2-2.0-0:i386 libopenal1:i386 libgl1-mesa-glx:i386
+sudo apt-get install libsdl2-2.0-0:i386 libopenal1:i386 libgl1-mesa-glx:i386

 Changes and new Features for the Oculus Rift: